jg-rp/python-pest/docs/index.md

 More involved and realistic examples can be found in the `examples/` folder in the root of this projects source tree.

-- `examples/jsonpath` is a compliant implementation of RFC 9535 that uses a precedence climbing technique to handle operator precedence.
+`examples/jsonpath` is an implementation of RFC 9535 that uses the precedence climbing technique to handle operator precedence.
 You can compare it directly to [python-jsonpath-rfc9535](https://github.com/jg-rp/python-jsonpath-rfc9535), which is implemented with a hand-crafted parser and identical internal representation.

-- `examples/calculator` shows three different approaches to handling operator precedence, precedence climbing, Pratt parsing and precedence encoded directly in the grammar.
-See the [Operator precedence](precedence.md) page for more information.
+`examples/calculator` shows three different approaches to handling operator precedence:

+- `examples/calculator/prec_climber.py` - [Precedence climbing method](https://en.wikipedia.org/wiki/Operator-precedence_parser#Precedence_climbing_method),
+- `examples/calculator/pratt.py` - [Pratt parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser#Pratt_parsing),
+- `examples/calculator/grammar_encoded_prec.py` - precedence encoded directly in the grammar.